-marry the Man Next Door."
+want to be practical, keep the bracelet and marry the Man Next Door."
 "And you advise me to be practical?"
 "I never said so.
 Remember, it's rather rough luck on Standish.
-Not that I believe in that kind of thing myself, but he may have foolish, sentimental ideas."

-"What would you do if you were in my

-cases," said Aldgate, hastily.
+Not that i believe in that kind of thing myself, but he may have foolish, sentimental ideas."
+"What would you do if you were in my "We won't raise any hypothetical cases," said Aldgate, hastily.